 One of the benefits of video podcasting is convenience for both the producer and the audience.

-Setting up a podcast is when you incur the most costs – equipment, training, and production services.
+Setting up a podcast is when you incur the most costs – podcast equipment, training, and podcast editing services.
 It also takes a while for a podcast to grow.
 It is not immediately effective.